 Malware scanning is a security feature that scans all file attachments to tickets and blocks any that are flagged as potentially malicious.
 When an attachment is flagged as malware, agents are prevented from downloading the file unless an admin overrides the malware identification.

 About malware scanning

 Zendesk scans attachments to tickets in Support and Zendesk Suite after they are uploaded.
-When malware is suspected, agents are unable to access the attachment and end users won't see the attachment.
+When malware is suspected, agents can't access the attachment, and end users won't see the attachment.
 Attachments are also scanned in the Zendesk Support mobile app on both iOS and Android in the new agent experience.

 - Help center Submit a request form

 - Support Mobile SDK ticket form

 Attachments to tickets originating from stand-alone Chat subscriptions and social messaging channels aren't scanned.
 However, files attached by agents in the Agent Workspace to tickets originating from the following channels are scanned:

 Whether agents see a notification about a blocked attachment and whether admins can override the malware designation depends on the Zendesk product, the agent interface in use, and the channel from which the attachment originated.
 Specifically, warning labels are only displayed on potentially malicious attachments if email attachments are enabled for the account and agents are working in Support on the desktop or mobile app.

 In the Support mobile app: